 Surrender of Bataan 75th Anniversary

-The annual event honors New Mexico’s 200th and 515th Coast Artillery (Anti-aircraft) regiments who fought in the defense of Luzon, Bataan and Corregidor in the opening days of World War II, and who, with their courage and sacrifice, over five months, gave Our Nation time to arm and prepare a defense which would lead to ultimate victory in the Pacific.
+The New Mexico’s 200th and 515th Coast Artillery (Anti-aircraft) regiments fought in the defense of Luzon, Bataan and Corregidor in the opening days of World War II, and with their courage and sacrifice, for over five months, gave Our Nation time to arm and prepare a defense which would lead to ultimate victory in the Pacific.

-This year marks the 75th anniversary of the April 9, 1942 surrender of Bataan and the May 6, 1942 surrender of Corregidor, after which American and Filipino troops would fall behind a shroud of silence, enduring brutality and privation as prisoners of war.
+This year, 2017, marked the 75th anniversary of the April 9, 1942 surrender of Bataan and the May 6, 1942 surrender of Corregidor, after which American and Filipino troops would fall behind a shroud of silence, enduring brutality and privation as prisoners of war.